Spending money can be so easy, but if you can’t afford to keep doing it, what steps can you take to stop spending money that you don’t have?

 When you know you can’t spend any money, it can sometimes make you want to spend it that bit more – it’s just a temptation burning a hole in your pocket!

-You can keep a spending diary, sure, but that shows what you are spending and you want to spend nothing.
+You can keep a spending diary, sure, but that shows what you are spending, and you want to pay nothing.

-With a spending fast, you can challenge yourself for how long you can go with no purchases.
+With a spending fast, you can challenge yourself to see how long you can go with no purchases.

 Challenge yourself now: how many days could you go without spending a penny?
 Two, five, more?